50 things you absolutely have to do in Leeds before you die – how many have you done?

 What better excuse to head out into the Leeds countryside than to pick a harvest of fresh veggies from the wild?
 Craig Worrall will be your guide as you set off on one of his Edible Leeds adventures, which range from cooking with foraged foods to wild fungi walks.
 This is a must for foodies and outdoor enthusiasts alike.

-15. Do the whole roll ‘n’ roll camping thing at Leeds Fest
+15. Do the whole rock ‘n’ roll camping thing at Leeds Fest

 Yep, we live in Leeds so we don’t need to do an all-nighter, but you don’t really get the full festival experience unless you stay overnight.
 So get a tent, get a weekend ticket and get set for three days of live music, late nights and long queues at the bar.
 You’ll never enjoy a warm shower as much as when you get home either.